Payload transforms

 GRANT CREATE PAYLOAD TRANSFORM, DROP PAYLOAD TRANSFORM TO ingest_admin;

-GRANT INSERT ON order_book, dlq_errors TO ingest_admin;
+GRANT INSERT ON coinbase_order_book, coinbase_trades, dlq_errors TO ingest_admin;

 -- Service account that calls /ingest